mpapis/activeadmin_decorator/README.md

 Each decorated association will be available as a method on the decorator, you can still access the original association with `model.association_name`.

+The association decorator class name will be auto-detected from the relation result and current decorator name if not given.
+Example for `:comments` association on `Decorators::UserDecorator` it will be `Decorators::CommentDecorator`.

 ### ArbreDecorator

 With `ActiveAdmin::ArbreDecorator` you can keep your show/index blocks in AA clean and use Arbre DSL in decorator: